The aim of the Learning Support Department is to reduce the barriers to learning and to narrow the gap between identified students and their peers.

 - Social Services

 The Windmill is a Local Education Authority (Kent) Specialist Resource Provision.
-It is designed to meet the needs of secondary age students with difficulties in communication and interaction.
+It is designed to meet the needs of secondary age students with autism.
 The Windmill opened within Meopham School in September 2001.
 The Local Education Authority has direct responsibility for this provision and chose Meopham School for its location because of its proven record of inclusive education.

 Students considered for The Windmill will have Autism Spectrum Disorder (ASD) and may also have one or more of the following: